kekse1/count.php/README.md

 > the counting is not disturbed (otherwise it would end up in another file for w/ and w/o `.`)!

 ### Management
-You can easily manage all the values etc. via command line.
-Like just viewing the values, delete them, (re-)set them, and much more.

 > **Note**
+> You can easily manage all the values etc. via command line.
 > See the [CLI mode](#cli-mode) section for more infos!

 ## Drawing